derekeiri/SMART_Imaging/README.md

 ## Getting Started

 In XWF, turn off the warning to not forget to take your dongle.
 The script will be interrupted if it pops up.
+Make the appropriate changes to segments, hash, and  verification options.
+Consider creating/saving a winhex.cfg file when using this script.

 The batch files are described below:
 * *smart_imaging.bat*: The primary batch file.
 This is executed from Command Prompt using administrator privileges.
 From the console window, change to the directory (cd) where the batch files are located.
 The batch file may be executed by entering the following command: